LukasKraehling/CR10S_PRO_V2-Red_Dragon_Skin/README.md

 ## Notice
 - I removed the original Chinese Translation-Screens, if someone wants to port the Chinese Screens, feel free to contribute :)
-- I removed the starup melody too because it was inappropriate for this cool machine
+- I removed the starup melody too because it was inappropriate for this cool printer